 You can see your ChexSystems report online by visiting the ChexSystems website or calling their customer service number.

 When reviewing your ChexSystems report, look for any negative items, such as overdrafts, unpaid fees, or closed accounts.
-These items can remain on your report for up to five years, and they can have a significant impact on your ability to open new bank accounts unless you use a a no-ChexSystems bank.
+Since these items can remain on your report for up to five years, they have a significant impact on your ability to open new bank accounts unless you use a no-ChexSystems bank.

 How long do ChexSystems reports stay on your record?